How to Prevent Falling Out of Bed

 The Raizer Emergency Lifting Chair is specially designed to assist someone who has fallen.
 You simply build the chair around the person then use the controls to gently rise them back to their feet.
 The whole process takes under a minute and there’s no dangerous manual lifting required.

-Preventing falls from bed is simple if you have the correct equipment.
+Preventing falls from beds are simple if you have the correct equipment.
 You can help people to stay safe and well by putting these safety aids in place.
 However, even with precautions in place, it is important to have a plan for how to help someone if they do fall out of bed.

-If you need any more information or you have a slightly trickier scenario that needs troubleshooting, then get in touch with our team!
+If you need any more information or are interested in a product then get in touch with our team either by calling 01423 799960 or fill out the form below!